databricks/mlops-stacks/README.md

     databricks bundle init mlops-stacks

-This will prompt for parameters for project initialization.
+This will prompt for parameters for initialization.
 Some of these parameters are required to get started:
- * ``input_project_name``: name of the current project
  * ``input_setup_cicd_and_project`` : If both CI/CD and the project should be set up, or only one of them.
-   * ``CICD_and_Project``
+   * ``CICD_and_Project`` - Setup both CI/CD and project, the default option.
-   * ``Project_Only``
-   * ``CICD_Only``
-   * ``Setup_Monorepo``
+   * ``Project_Only`` - Setup project only, easiest for Data Scientists to get started with.
+   * ``CICD_Only`` - Setup CI/CD only, likely for monorepo setups or setting up CI/CD on an already initialized project.
    We expect Data Scientists to specify ``Project_Only`` to get started in a development capacity, and when ready to move the project to Staging/Production, CI/CD can be set up.
-We expect that step to be done by Machine Learning Engineers (MLEs) who can specify ``CICD_Only`` during initialization
+We expect that step to be done by Machine Learning Engineers (MLEs) who can specify ``CICD_Only`` during initialization and use the provided workflow to setup CI/CD for one or more projects.
+ * ``input_project_name``: name of the current project
  * ``input_root_dir``: name of the root directory.
-It is recommended to use the name of the current project as the root directory name, except in the case of a monorepo with other projects where the name of the monorepo should be used instead.
+For initialization options besides ``CICD_Only``, this defaults to ``input_project_name``.
  * ``input_cloud``: Cloud provider you use with Databricks (AWS or Azure), note GCP is not supported at this time.
+ * ``input_include_feature_store``: If selected, will provide [Databricks Feature Store](https://docs.databricks.com/machine-learning/feature-store/index.html) stack components including: project structure and sample feature Python modules, feature engineering notebooks, ML asset configs to provision and manage Feature Store jobs, and automated integration tests covering feature engineering and training.

+Others must be correctly specified for CI/CD to work:
  * ``input_cicd_platform`` : CI/CD platform of choice (GitHub Actions or GitHub Actions for GitHub Enterprise Servers or Azure DevOps)

-Others must be correctly specified for CI/CD to work, and so can be left at their default values until you're ready to productionize a model.
-We recommend specifying any known parameters upfront (e.g. if you know ``input_databricks_staging_workspace_host``, it's better to specify it upfront):

  * ``input_databricks_staging_workspace_host``: URL of staging Databricks workspace, used to run CI tests on PRs and preview config changes before they're deployed to production.
    We encourage granting data scientists working on the current ML project non-admin (read) access to this workspace, to enable them to view and debug CI test results